Since the foundation of the ISSCT in 1924, the Society’s Constitution has significantly evolved to improve its activities and operations.

 Those aspects of the ISSCT Constitution which constitute the Society’s Policy, and details of the Procedures to run the Society’s activities according to the objectives of the Constitution, have also been spelled out in three documents which can be accessed on this site.
 An Operations Manual of the Technical Program Committee has been prepared.
 It defines its roles and responsibilities and spells out in detail the procedures associated with the organisation of the technical program of an ISSCT congress and of ISSCT workshops.
 At the XXVIII Congress in Brazil a Congress Operations Manual has been adopted to better define the relations between ISSCT and the Congress Organizing Committee as well as the commitments and responsibilities of both parties.

-At the XXX Congress in Tucumán, Argentina, amendments were made to the Constitution.
+At the XXXI Congress in Hyderabad, India, amendments were made to the Constitution, Policy and Procedures.
 A revised consolidated version has been approved and is available on this website.

 Article II: The Members